What Is A Pay Stub? Here’s How To Create Pay Stubs Like A Pro

 In states that do not require employers to provide a pay stub regularly, employees still have the right to access payroll files when asked either in paper or online form.
 And if the employer doesn’t want to comply, well, fines and lawsuits quickly follow.
 The reason?
 The government finds it suspicious if a business cannot or will not offer transparency around their wages, and so should employees.
 Non-compliance is expensive and unethical.
 Again: All states vary in their pay stub requirements, but all employers must show payroll documentation if asked.

 There are currently eleven states that require a printed pay stub:

 - North Carolina

-Paystubs are not required at the federal level but they may be required at the state level, and regardless of paystub requirements, giving a paystub to your employee is an important aspect of the employer/worker relationship.
-There are many options out there for creating paystubs, from software programs to free online paystub generators.
-If you have several employees and do not want to create paystubs by hand every pay period, consider investing in payroll software that does the work for you.
+Pay stubs are not required at the federal level, but they may be required at the state level.
+Regardless, giving a pay stub to your employee is an important aspect of the employer/worker relationship.
+There are many options for creating pay stubs, from software programs to free online pay stub generators.
+If you have several employees and do not want to create pay stubs by hand every pay period, consider investing in payroll software that does the work for you.

-Merchant Maverick recommends Gusto for small businesses looking for an easy-to-use software with amazing features and competitive pricing.
-However, payroll software is specific and catered to your business needs, so check out other viable options among our other payroll reviews.
+Merchant Maverick recommends Gusto for small businesses looking for easy-to-use software with amazing features and competitive pricing.
+However, payroll software is specific and catered to your business needs, so check out other viable options in our post, Best Payroll Software For Small Businesses.
 Square is a great option for employers already using Square products.
 Older and more established payroll companies include ADP, Intuit Quickbooks, and Paychex.